papagorgio23/AISports_Chatbot/data/nlu.md

 - what sports do you bet on?
 - what sports do you guys bet on these days?
 - What do you like to do?
+- I really like to bet on sports.
+What sports do you guys bet?

 ## intent:bet_types
 - What type of investments do you make?